cezartrusca/RL-Agent-Sim/README.md

 ![image](src/eddie.png)

+__What is it?__
+This is a simulation of a creature whose goal is to pick up the blue 'fruit' and deliver it to the green-colored goal marker.
+The agent is rewarded for actions such as picking up the object and walking over to the goal with it.

+__How does it work?__
+The script saves the agent's progress every 10 episodes to *agent.sav*.
+Each episode has a total of 200 steps.
+When loading the script a second time, it will attempt to load a brain from *agent.sav* if it exists.

 __Prerequisites:__
 - Numpy
 - PyGame
 - Pickle

-The script saves the agent's progress every 10 episodes to *agent.sav*.
-Each episode has a total of 200 steps.
-When loading the script a second time, it will attempt to load a brain from *agent.sav* if it exists.